indiqusdocs/yntraa/docs/ServicesandSystemRequirements/ApiculusObjectStorage/SystemRequirements.md

 A software license is required to use Cloudian HyperStore.
 Contact Cloudian or their authorised partners to discuss licensing options, pricing, and any specific requirements related to software licensing.

 :::note
-Apiculus does not ship with a Cloudian HyperStore license.
+Yntraa does not ship with a Cloudian HyperStore license.
 :::

 ## Hardware BoQ